-Known for its emphasis on documentation, Gantt charts and resource scheduling and allocation are popular Waterfall project management tools.
+Known for their emphasis on documentation, Gantt charts and resource scheduling and allocation are popular Waterfall project management tools.

 The Waterfall methodology has its origins within the manufacturing and construction industries, to which you could ascribe its stringent process.
 Due to the structured physical environments, the process leaves little room for changes as any changes made would result in high costs.
 (Think about it, once you construct a building, it would be pretty difficult to go back and make changes.)

 It was first formally introduced as a method for software development in an article written by Winston W. Royce in 1970, however, the term “Waterfall” wasn’t used.
-A paper written in 1976 by T.E.
+It wouldn’t be until 1976 when a paper was written by T.E.
 Bell and T.A.
-Thayer is when the term may have been first used.
+Thayer that the term may have been first used.